alperengozeten/gradle-script/generated/java/README.md

-This is your new Java Armeria Application.
+This is your new Kotlin Armeria Application.
 =================================